 Figure 2: Target topic evaluations.
 Noise due to random sampling will be added in a later step.

 The variables for the topic evaluations must adhere to a standardized naming scheme, i.e., a01_matrix_02, where 01 represents the ID of the queried topic, 02 stands for the queried evaluation dimension, and matrix denotes the name of the variable block in the survey tool.
-This is the naming scheme used by Quartics.
+This is the naming scheme used by Qualtrics.

 Check the validity of the data

-Request to the readers: Any suggestions on how to address this issue are appreciated.
+Request to the readers: Any suggestions on how to address this issue more robustly are appreciated.
 However, this step is not necessary if you already have real survey data, as it specifically pertains to the creation of synthetic data.

 Recode data

-data <- data %>% dplyr::mutate(id =paste0("fakeparticipantid-", row_number())) %>% dplyr::mutate(uservariable =rnorm_pre(a1_matrix_1+a2_matrix_1, mu =10, sd =2, r =0.5)) %>% dplyr::relocate(id, uservariable)
+data <- data %>% dplyr::mutate(id =paste0("fakeparticipantid-", row_number())) %>%# unique participant ID# uservariable is correlated (r = 0.5) with the sum of two topic scores,# simulating a user trait related to the evaluated dimensions dplyr::mutate(uservariable =rnorm_pre(a1_matrix_1+a2_matrix_1, mu =10, sd =2, r =0.5)) %>% dplyr::relocate(id, uservariable) # move id and uservariable to the front

 Save data